nucleome/docs/source/session.rst

 Session management tool
 =======================

-You can also use sessions management tool to manipulate sessions saved in the local storage of your web browser or cloud by Google Sheet.
+You can also use the sessions management tool to manipulate sessions saved in the local storage of your web browser or cloud by Google Sheet.
-Click the button of session tool on the top navigation bar and click ``Manage Session`` button in the pulldown menu.
+Click the button of the session tool on the top navigation bar and click the ``Manage Session`` button in the pulldown menu.
-All the sessions save in a your local storage will show in a new browser tab.
+All the sessions save in your local machine will show in a new browser tab.
-:numref:`manage_session` shows an example of view of session management tool.
+:numref:`manage_session` shows an example of the view of the session management tool.

 Each box represents a save session with session name, genome assembly version, and layout of panels (including panel name and names of tracks).
-You can click the download button to download the session setting file and save it in somewhere else or email it to others.
+You can click the download button to download the session setting file and save it somewhere else or email it to others.
 You can also open a saved session or delete it from local storage.

 .. figure:: img/figures_chapter_5/ch5_session_manage.png